aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg.dom/node/has_child_nodes/_index.md

 ## has_child_nodes {#}

-Returns whether this node has any children.
+Returns a boolean value indicating whether the given [`Node`](/svg/python-net/aspose.svg.dom/node) has child nodes or not.

 ### Returns

-`true` if has child nodes otherwise, `false`.
+A boolean value that is if the node has child nodes, and otherwise.

 ```python